armbian/build/README.md

 	cp lib/compile.sh .
 	./compile.sh

-This will download all necessary sources, execute compilation and/or build a bootable image.
-Most of things will be cached so next run will be extremely faster!
+You will be prompted with a selection menu for a build option, a board name, a kernel branch and an OS release.
+Please check the documentation for [advanced options](https://docs.armbian.com/Developer-Guide_Build-Options/) and [additional customization](https://docs.armbian.com/Developer-Guide_User-Configurations/).

+Build process uses caching for the compilation and the debootstrap process, so consecutive runs with similar settings will be much faster.

-## How to change kernel configuration?
+## How to change a kernel configuration?

 Edit `compile.sh` and set

 	KERNEL_CONFIGURE="yes"

+or pass this option as a command line parameter like

+    ./compile.sh KERNEL_CONFIGURE=yes

-to display kernel configuration menu prior to compilation
+to display the kernel configuration menu during the compilation process

 More info: